 Medical and Healthcare Information Technologies (Certificate)

-Learn how to use healthcare information systems management to improve overall efficiency, reduce costs, and improve access to quality healthcare.
-Designed for those interested in healthcare IT and informatics, this certificate program gives you an opportunity to develop strategies that effectively use technology as related to healthcare.
-As healthcare moves from a volume-based to value-based system, you will develop skills to facilitate communication between clinical providers and technical staff as they are tasked with assessing performance.
-You will learn how technology can affect and improve:
+Improve overall efficiency, reduce costs, and improve access to quality healthcare using technology.
+Designed for those interested in health industry IT, this certificate gives you an opportunity to develop strategies that effectively use technology related to the health industry.
+Develop the high-demand skillset of facilitating communication between clinical providers and technical staff as they are tasked with assessing performance.